4sp1r3/rule-lookup/README.md

 ###Observations / Unfrequently Asked Questions

+Your "Requirements" section basically says "To use this tool, your IDS should be running Linux"

+> Yeah, basically.

-This is basically just remote Grep isn't it?
+This is pretty much just remote Grep isn't it?

 > Yep.